Iran's leader rejects call to surrender, saying US intervention would cause 'irreparable damage'

-DUBAI, United Arab Emirates — (AP) — Iran's supreme leader on Wednesday rejected U.S. calls for surrender in the face of blistering Israeli strikes and warned that any military involvement by the Americans would cause “irreparable damage” to them, in recorded video aired by state TV.
+DUBAI, United Arab Emirates — (AP) — Iran's supreme leader on Wednesday rejected U.S. calls for surrender in the face of more Israeli strikes and warned that any military involvement by the Americans would cause "irreparable damage to them."
+European diplomats prepared to hold talks with Iran on Friday.

+The second public appearance by Ayatollah Ali Khamenei since the Israeli strikes began six days ago came as Israel lifted some restrictions on daily life, suggesting that the missile threat from Iran was easing.

 Khamenei dismissed the “threatening and absurd statements” by Trump.

+“Americans should know that any military involvement by the U.S. will undoubtedly result in irreparable damage to them.”

-Iran followed a similar sequence in releasing Khamenei’s statement before the video was aired, perhaps as a security measure.
-His location is not known and was impossible to discern from the tight shot that showed only beige curtains, an Iranian flag and a portrait of Grand Ayatollah Ruhollah Khomeini, Khamenei's immediate predecessor who died in 1989.
+Iran released Khamenei’s statement before the video was aired, perhaps as a security measure.
+His location is not known, and it was impossible to discern from the tight shot, which showed only beige curtains, an Iranian flag and a portrait of Grand Ayatollah Ruhollah Khomeini, Khamenei's immediate predecessor, who died in 1989.

 Foreign Ministry spokesman Esmail Baghaei did not elaborate, but thousands of American troops are based in nearby countries within range of Iran's weapons.
 The U.S. has threatened a massive response to any attack.